Efik people

 Modern Efik society is a melting pot of people of diverse origin.
 Due to the rise of Calabar as a commercial centre since the 18th century, Efik settlements experienced a high rate of inward migration consisting of Sierra Leoneans, Lebanese, Cameroonians, Jamaicans and several other communities.
 Children of Efik maternal descent are still regarded as Efik and have contributed to the development of the Efik society.
 Due to the volume of cultural exchange, many other ethnic groups have often been regarded as being one with the Efik such as Kiong and Efut.

-The Efik were noted for their involvement in the slave trade were they acted as slave traders and middlemen between the inland slave traders and the Europeans.
+The Efik were noted for their involvement in the slave trade where they acted as slave traders and middlemen between the inland slave traders and the Europeans.
 After the decline of the slave trade, the Efik transitioned into the business of exporting palm oil from the Cross river.
 Other trading items sold by the Efik included rubber, ivory, barwood and redwood.
 Throughout the centuries, Efik traders traded with the Portuguese, Dutch, English and French.

 Etymology

-The name "Efik" translates to "Oppressors" and is derived from the Efik-Ibibio verb root "Fik" (Oppress).
+The name "Efik" translates to "Oppressors" and is derived from the Efik verb root "Fik" (Oppress).
 The first letter of the word is correctly written as "Ẹ" and denotes plurality.
 Several theories have been propounded on the origin of the word.
 One theory propounded by Okon and Nkpanam Ekereke asserts that the term "Efuk" was a word of defiance and an expression used by the Ibibio man when in a fit of rage.
 Ekereke and Ekereke further assert that the word was later changed to "Efik".
 This theory appears to be isolated as other Ibibio writers do not narrate that such terms were used by the Ibibio.
 Another theory which is narrated by Forde and Jones states that the name "Efik" translates to "Tyrants" or "He who oppresses" and was the name of which the Efik called themselves after they had settled at Creek town.

 Origin

-The history of the Efik is one of the most documented in subsaharan Africa.
-Due to the role they played during the era of the triangular trade, their prominence in literature and art, there has been a lot of academic scholarship on the people.
-There are several theories regarding the origin of the Efik people.
-The three most popular theories include an Igbo origin, Ibibio origin and Palestinian origin.
+Ancient origin

+The predominant paternal haplogroup among the Efik is E1b1a1-M2.
+The ancestors of the Efik originally came from Northeast Africa and moved around the Green Sahara.
+The gradual movement of the Proto Efik to the Cross River Region may have been associated with the expansion of Sahel agriculture in the African Neolithic period, following the desiccation of the Sahara in c.
+3500 BCE.